sethmott/sethmott.github.io/seattle/things-to-do.md

   - **Mount St. Hellens** is about 3.5 hours away and much more challenging, but you need to purchase a climbing permit at [www.discovernw.org](www.discovernw.org).
 This one you definitely have to plan ahead.
   - In the **Olympic Peninsula** I recommend checking out **Crescent Lake** and the nearby hikes.
 The easiest way to get to the Olympic Peninsula is by taking the **Fauntleroy-Southworth ferry** from West Seattle.
 It's about $20 for your vehicle and $5 per passenger to ride the ferry.
 On a beautiful day, riding the ferry itself is a fantastic experience.

-- Ride your bike around town.
+### Ride your bike around town

 The easiest way to rent bikes is using [LimeBike (www.limebike.com)](www.limebike.com), where you can rent bikes for cheap.
 You download an app and use it to unlock the bike and you can leave them anywhere.
 Seattle is very hilly, so the bike ride will give you a serious workout.
 The main roads usually have dedicated bike lanes.

   - To get to Downtown by bike, the easiest way is to head north on **Delridge**, then cross the bridge (follow the riders if you feel lost) on **SW Spokane Street** and follow **E Marginal Way S** to Downtown.

     <div style="text-align:center"><img src ="./biking-downtown.jpg" width="700"/></div>